Marshall-Hallenbeck/red_team_attack_lab/README.md

 # Red Team Attack Lab

-Disclaimer: right now this is in a heavy development state.
+Disclaimer: right now this is in a development state.
 This is also my first time really using Vagrant & Ansible.
-The playbooks and tasks are all messed up.

 ## Description